HenrikWM/NNUG_GAB2015/ASSIGNMENTS.md

 	    <add key="ServiceBusAccessKey" value="SendListen"/>
   	</appSettings>

 3) Create the class `AzureServiceBusTopicOrderSender` that implements `IOrderSender`.
+Place it into the project `GAB.Infrastructure.Azure.Producer`.

 4) Implement the methods `SendOrders` and `SendOrder` in `AzureServiceBusTopicOrderSender`